victor-torres/multirepo/README.md

-# git-subrepos
+# multirepo

-An alternative to git submodules written in Go
+An alternative to git submodules and monorepos written in Go

 ## How it works